dax8it/ATJIUJITSU-REAL-NEW/content/pages/judo.md

 tags:
   - Programs
 ---
 # Judo

+## The best Judo program in Jackson Heights, NY!

 • Judo is a tremendous and dynamic combat sport that demands both physical prowess and great mental discipline.
 From a standing position, it involves techniques that allow you to lift and throw your opponents onto their backs.